 A Quick Look At the Dar Sila Initiative

-TEAM is launching a new ministry based in the town of Goz Beida, the political and economic center of the Dar Sila region.
-This region of close to 300,000 people in eastern Chad has three large language groups, including the predominant Dar Sila Daju people and the Kajakse and Fongoro people, plus several smaller language groups.
-There is also a significant refugee population from the Darfur region of Sudan that numbers between 50,000 to 100,000.
+TEAM has launched a new ministry based in the town of Goz Beida, the political and economic center of the Dar Sila region.
+This region of close to 300,000 people in eastern Chad has three large language groups, including the predominant Daju, the Kajakse and Arab people, plus multiple smaller ones.
+There is also a significant refugee population from the Darfur region of Sudan that numbers between 50,000 and 100,000.
 All of these people groups are Muslim and unreached by the Good News.

 The immediate goals of the Dar Sila Initiative are to:

-1. Establish a presence in the town of Goz Beida, including a guest house.
+1. Build on the established presence in the town of Goz Beida.

-3. Build ongoing relationships with the people so that there is a natural avenue to live out our faith.
+2. Deepen and start new relationships with people so that there is a natural avenue to live out our faith.